Cruiser Mk III

 The Tank, Cruiser, Mk III, also known by its General Staff specification number A13 Mark I, was a British cruiser tank of the Second World War.
 It was the first British cruiser tank to use the Christie suspension system, which gave higher speeds and better cross-country performance; previous cruiser tank models had used triple wheeled bogie suspension.

 Design and development

-British cruiser tank design began with the Mk I and somewhat heavier Mk II in the mid-1930s.
+British cruiser tank design began with the Cruiser Mk I and somewhat heavier Cruiser Mk II in the mid-1930s.
 Just as prototypes were arriving in 1936, General Giffard LeQuesne Martel, a pioneer in tank design who had published works on armoured warfare and pioneered the lightly armoured "tankette" to enhance infantry mobility, became Assistant Director of Mechanization at the War Office.

 Later that year, Martel witnessed demonstrations of Soviet tank designs, including the BT tank, which had been influenced by American J. Walter Christie's work.
 Martel urged the adoption of the Christie suspension and Christie's practice of using a lightweight aircraft engine, such as the Liberty Engine.
-The government authorized the purchase and licensing of a Christie design via the Nuffield Organization, rather than contact the Soviet authorities.
+The government authorised the purchase and licensing of a Christie design via the Nuffield Organization, rather than contact the Soviet authorities.